PowerShell/PowerShell-RFC/1-Draft/RFCXXXX-RFC-Invoke-DscResource.md

 to invoke the resource in a different user context, using PowerShell Jobs.

-If the key `PsDscRunAsCredential` is to be found amongst the keys of the `-Properties` parameter, then `Invoke-DscResource` will throw an exception, unless the `Invoke-DscResource` is invoked with the (new) switch parameter `-IgnorePsDscRunAsCredential`, in which case it will invoke the DSC Resource method after stripping the `PsDscRunAsCredential` key/value pair from the properties.
+If the key `PsDscRunAsCredential` is to be found amongst the keys of the `-Property` parameter, then `Invoke-DscResource` will throw an exception, unless the `Invoke-DscResource` is invoked with the (new) switch parameter `-IgnorePsDscRunAsCredential`, in which case it will invoke the DSC Resource method after stripping the `PsDscRunAsCredential` key/value pair from the properties.